xavidelamo/mgci-docs/docs/source/qgis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The data are now in a consistent format and clipped to the country boundary, so we can now generate the statistics required for the MGCI reporting.
 As we want to generate disaggregated statistics by LULC class and Mountain Class we will use a zonal statistics tool with the combined Vegetation + mountain  layer as the summary unit and the RSA raster as the summary layer.
 The Zonal statistics tool will automatically calculate planimetric area in the output.

+This output is the main statistics table from the analysis, from which other summary statistics tables will be generated.

 -  In the **processing toolbox** search for Zonal Statistics